scikit-learn/enhancement_proposals/slep006/proposal.rst

 Several other meta-estimators, such as `GridSearchCV`, support forwarding these fit parameters to their base estimator when fitting.
-Yet a number of important use cases are currently not supported.
+Yet a number of important use cases are currently not supported:

 * Passing metadata (e.g. `sample_weight`) to a scorer used in cross-validation
 * Passing metadata (e.g. `groups`) to a CV splitter in nested cross-validation